Where can I get a vaccine?

 Q: Can children receive the vaccine?

-A: At this time no one under age 16 may receive a vaccine.
-Teens aged 16 and up may receive the Pfizer vaccine when their eligibility is announced by the state.
-Vaccine clinical trials for children are ramping up.
+A: At this time no one under age 12 may receive a vaccine.
+Children ages 12 and older may receive the Pfizer vaccine when their eligibility is announced by the state.

 Q: Can pregnant or lactating women receive the vaccine?

-A. While trial data are limited, 11 U.S. OB/GYN professional societies issued a joint statement that supports access to the vaccines for pregnant and lactating women and encourages conversations between these women and their providers.
+A. Numerous U.S. OB/GYN professional societies issued a joint statement that supports access to the vaccines for pregnant and lactating women and encourages conversations between these women and their providers.
 Thousands of pregnant or lactating women have received vaccine in recent weeks.
 There are no known fertility concerns for women of child-bearing age.
 For more information, review recommendations from ACOG, ASRM or the CDC.